The first of three unrelated Game Shows

 - A Day in the Limelight: Among the substitute hosts were Peter Donald, Johnny Olson, and Bill Cullen.

-- Keep Circulating the Tapes: Only four episodes are known to exist, and only two circulate among collectors; the circulating episodes have the Bank broken for $1,300 and $3,400.
+- Keep Circulating the Tapes: Only a few episodes are known to exist, two of which circulate among collectors; the circulating episodes have the Bank broken for $1,300 and $3,400.

 - Long Runner: Twelve years.